 This was a great comparison to write about.
 These two coffees are a staple in most coffee bars around the globe.
 And I can see why that is.

 I hope to have helped you find your favorite coffee out of these two.
-If you want to learn more about coffee, you can check out the coffee comparisons I’ve listed below.
+If you want to learn more about coffee, you can check the coffee recipes listed below.

 Which of the two coffees do you prefer?
 Let me know by leaving a comment down below.
 If you have any other questions regarding coffee, you can also contact me directly by pressing the “Contact Me” button at the top!